chuan97/frameopt/README.md

 * `frameopt.core.optim.local.cg_minimize`: implements the conjugate gradient method on the product manifold of complex projective spaces.
 It uses [pymanopt](https://github.com/pymanopt/pymanopt) as backend.

 Additionally:
-* `frameopt.core.energy`: implements functions to compute the frame coherence, the frame potential and a differentiable surrogate for the coherence.
+* `frameopt.core.energy`: implements functions to compute the frame coherence, the $p$-frame potential and a differentiable surrogate for the coherence (the $p$-th root of the $p$-frame potential) [2].
 These energy functions can be minimized with any of the optimizers.
-* `frameopt.bounds`: implements the Buhk-Cox, Welch, orthoplex, and Levenstein bounds for the coherence of a frame, as well as a master function `max_lower_bound` that returns the maximum applicable lower bound for each $(d, n)$ pair.
+* `frameopt.bounds`: implements the Buhk-Cox, Welch, orthoplex, and Levenstein bounds for the coherence of a frame [3], as well as a master function `max_lower_bound` that returns the maximum applicable lower bound for each $(d, n)$ pair.
 * `frameopt.model`: defines an API to build custom models to construct MOFs.
 A model takes a `frameopt.model.api.Problem` (a pair of $(d, n)$ values indicating the dimension $d$ and the size $n$ of the desired frame) as input and outputs a `frameopt.model.api.Result`.
 The `frameopt.model.api.Model` protocol is designed to facilitate the construction and automated benchmarking of custom optimization pipelines with a common interface.
 * `models/`: contains some models.
 For example, `models/projection_pramp.py` implements `ProjectionPRampModel`, which combines the `ProjectionCMA` optimizer with a ramp up protocol in the exponent $p$ of the differentiable surrogate for the coherence, with the goal of producing Grassmannian frames.
 The ramp up protocol is provided by `frameopt.model.p_scheduler.AdaptivePScheduler`.
-* `scripts/`: contains some useful scripts.
+* `scripts/`: contains some examples and some useful scripts.
 In particular `scripts/bench/run_model.py` can read a set of input problems, and a model and its parameters from config files, parallel run the model on the problems, and store the results.

 ## Project structure
 ```text